About the author

 He was also a member of the Editors Guild of India Fact Finding Mission to Gujarat in April 2002.

 With a keen and enduring interest in developmental reporting and the social transformation it can help bring about, Verghese has authored several books including the seminal Design For Tomorrow early in his career following an extensive tour of the country and its infrastructure projects, Waters of Hope, Harnessing the Eastern Himalayan Rivers, Winning the Future, India’s Northeast Resurgent, and Reorienting India.
-His latest book, Rage, Reconciliation and Security (Penguin 2008) deals with managing India's diversities.
+Rage, Reconciliation and Security (Penguin 2008) deals with managing India's diversities.
+His personal memoir and "worm's eye" view of India, First Draft: Witness to the Making of Modern India, was released by Tranquebar in October 2010.
+Post Haste - Quintessential India, (Tranquebar), followed in April 2014 with an official launch in May, chronicling the diversity and history of India as portrayed through its postage stamps and 'dak' runners who still traverse jungles and remote Himalayan valleys to get the mail through.
+Reviews and launch comments in Jansatta, Indian Express, and The Hindu.
+On 28 March 2016 his final book - A State in Denial, Pakistan's Misguided and Dangerous Crusade - was posthumously released in New Delhi.
+The book is published by Rupa.

 Schooled at Doon School, Dehra Dun, India, Verghese went on to read Economics at St Stephen’s College, Delhi University and Trinity College, Cambridge.
 Verghese was born in 1927.
-He resides in New Delhi.
+He resided in New Delhi.

 To download any images, click on the thumbnail and then right-click to "save image as" to your PC.